pjaos/retirement_finances/README.md

 This is a list (comma separated) of yearly state pension increases to be applied to all state pensions (max of two, you and your partner).
 Each comma separated value is applied to each year from your prediction start date.
 Enter your guesses here.

 To the right of the above fields two tables are displayed.
 'Savings Withdrawals' and 'Pension Withdrawals'.
 These allow you to enter dates and amounts to deduct from savings or pensions.
 You may want to enter values here if you plan to spend a lump of savings or pensions.
 This could be to go on holiday from savings.
-Alternatively to drawdown on your pensions at a level below your HMRC personal allowance so as to avoid paying tax.
+Alternatively to draw down on your pensions at a level below your HMRC personal allowance so as to avoid paying tax.
 You may select the ADD button to add one or more deductions from either savings or pensions.

 Near the bottom of the page a highlighted section allows you to save all the above parameters to different names.
 You may want to enter best case and worst case (probably more granular than this) scenarios to allow you to try out the effect of changing different values of, for example, savings interest rates or pension growth rates.
-A Default option is present and you may enter a name into the 'New name' field and select the save button to add to the pulldown list.
+A Default option is present and you may enter a name into the 'New name' field and select the save button to add to the pull down list.
 You may delete these using the DELETE button.

 At the bottom of the following buttons exist.